superfly/docs/flyctl/cmd/flyctl_ssh_log.md

-Log of all issued certs.
+log of all issued certs

 ## Usage
 ~~~
 flyctl ssh log [flags]
 ~~~